EricBorba/StorageFailurePredictor/README.md

 **Summary**:
 This notebook conducts detailed calculations of system reliability metrics using RBD analysis and approximates GekkoFS delay distributions using phase-type distributions based on moment matching.
 These methods provide deep insights into system reliability metrics and GekkoFS delay patterns, offering valuable insights to enhance system reliability and performance.

-## Publication
-A scientific paper based on the results from the notebooks was authored by Eric Borba, Reza Salkhordeh, Salim Mimouni, Eduardo Tavares, Paulo Maciel, Hossein Asadi, and André Brinkmann.
-It was published in the Proceedings of the 37th GI/IT International Conference on Architecture of Computing Systems (ARCS), held in Potsdam, Germany, from May 14th to 16th, 2024.

-- **Title**: A Hierarchical Modeling Approach for Assessing the Reliability and Performability of Burst Buffers
-- **Abstract**: High availability is a crucial aspect of High-Performance Computing.
-Solid-state drives (SSD) offer peak bandwidth as node-local burst buffers.
-The limited write endurance of SSDs requires thorough investigation to ensure computational reliability.
-We propose a hierarchical model to evaluate the reliability and performability of burst buffers.
-We developed a machine-learning model to dynamically predict storage failures according to the wear caused by different applications.
-We also conducted an exploratory study to analyze the workload effects on SSD failures, and a representative dataset was adopted.
-- **Presentation**:
-The paper was presented by Eric Borba at the 37th GI/IT International Conference on Architecture of Computing Systems (ARCS).

 ## Installation and Execution

 1. **Clone this repository**: